gldiazcardenas/icons-font/README.md

 # icons-font
-Sample project with some font icons pack for javafx using Ikonli and FontAwesome
+Sample project that shows how to configure a icons font pack for javafx using Ikonli and FontAwesome